SamueleCorti/progettoIngSWanalysis/README.md

-# Masters Of Renaissance - Project by Dottor,Corti,Cutrupi
+# Masters Of Renaissance - Project by Dottor, Corti, Cutrupi
 Masters of Renaissance is the final test of "Software Engineering", course of "Computer Science Engineering" held at Politecnico di Milano (2020/2021).

 Teacher: Alessandro Margara